Infection Control Through the Eyes of Your Patient

 - Remove all magazines, toys, and clutter from the reception area.
 Clutter can project an unsterile environment.
 This is important even if you choose to have patients wait in their vehicle for treatment; they will take in visual cues from the moment they enter the practice.

 - Turn the coffee bar into a patient care station with pop-up tissues, hand sanitizer, and a foot-activated, or no-touch, trash receptacle.
-Display the CDC Cover Your Cough poster.
+Display the CDC Stop the Spread of Germs poster.

 - Arrange for a staff member to regularly wipe down door handles, countertops, light switches, etc., as recommended by the ADA COVID-19 Resources.
 Patients that observe this practice will gain a sense of comfort; do not wait for them to leave to perform added sterilization duties.